daiplusplus/murmurhash/README.md

 =================

 **This project was originally maintained at [brandondahler/Data.HashFunction](https://github.com/brandondahler/Data.HashFunction) before 05/11/2022 (PT).
 It is now maintained by Deskasoft International.**
+Join our Discord at https://discord.gg/deskasoft to discuss about our projects.

 Data.HashFunction is a C# library to create a common interface to [non-cryptographic hash functions](http://en.wikipedia.org/wiki/List_of_hash_functions#Non-cryptographic_hash_functions) and provide implementations of public hash functions.
 It is licensed under the permissive and OSI approved [MIT](http://opensource.org/licenses/MIT) license.